maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 The value returned by `next()` is the expression passed to `yield`.

 The generator function may have multiple `yield` statements, each `next()` runs until `yield` (and starts from previous `yield`).
-If the function `return`s (with an explicit return statement, or implicitly at the end of the function), the iterator stops.
+If the function returns (with an explicit `return` statement, or implicitly at the end of the function), the iterator stops.

 ```python
 def fib() :